 The Youphoria is a tremendous travel towel, but it’s equally helpful at the gym or yoga studio as it is traveling.
 The best microfiber towel we found is a synthetic blend.
 The towel is absorbent and fights bacteria, so it always smells fresh.

 The towel comes in three sizes: 20×40, 28×56, and 32×72.
 We recommend the largest towel; otherwise, it is difficult to wrap around the body.
-Thanks to the microfiber, the towel is soft, absorbent, and dries fast.
+The towel is soft, absorbent, and dries fast thanks to the microfiber.
 It is the best microfiber towel we’ve found in our testing.

 Microfiber can absorb up to four times its weight in water.
 It makes for a great travel towel to pack for your next trip.
 One thing that we hate, though, is the fabric from petroleum, which is essentially plastic.